01 Mar How do I define the optimal marketing mix for my business?

 How digitally savvy are my audience?

-Digital marketing and specifically social media seem to be applied as a universal panacea to all marketing ills by the majority of SMEs.
+Digital marketing and specifically social media seem to be applied as a universal panacea to all marketing ills by the majority of medium sized enterprises.
 But the reality is that many of them serve markets that are more engaged and accessible through other mediums.
 Assessing the digital savviness of your target market, as well as performing a more detailed scoping of their online activity will enable you to decide how much emphasis to give to digital marketing within the marketing mix.

 What’s my budget?